Prior Learning Assessment Recognition

 How long does it take?

 Once a PLAR Application is accepted, the student will be notified to proceed with the submission of supporting documentation within two months to the Academic Dean for assessment.
-At this time a fee of $175 will be required.

 The assessment by the Academic Dean and Faculty will be completed within 2-4 weeks.